UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

 ### 1. The R Language

-The wastewater analysis code is written in R so you will need an [R interpreter / environment](./docs/r/r-language.md) to run it.
+The AFIDSI Covid Wastewater Analysis code is written in R so you will need an [R interpreter / environment](./docs/r/r-language.md) to run it.

 ### 2. The AFIDSI Wastewater Package

-The AFIDSI Wastewater package is an R package that provides the foundation for analysis of wastewater data.
+The AFIDSI Covid Wastewater Analysis package is an R package that provides the foundation for analysis of wastewater data.

 ## Installation
-There are two ways to install the AFIDSI wastewater package:
+There are two ways to install the AFIDSI Covid Wastewater Analysis package:

 ### 1. Using Devtools

-Download the AFIDSI wastewater package using the R command below
+Download the package using the R devtools command below
 ```
 devtools::install_github(
     "AFIDSI/DSIWastewater",